Mohamed Omar Salihi: Career

-He spent the last years of his life doing what he did best that was his lifelong quest; he was an integral part of the Somali delegation to the International Court of Justice on Maritime Delimitation in the Indian Ocean.
+Later, Salihi was part of the Somali delegation sent to the International Court of Justice on Maritime Delimitation in the Indian Ocean.
 Somalia has been in conflict with Kenya over Kenya's claim of Somali territorial waters that saw Somalia seek legal redress at the International Court of Justice.
-President Hassan Sheikh Mohamud who appointed him as his advisor on maritime affairs, an advisory role that would still be under the following administration of president Mohamed Abdullahi Farmaajo.
-His topographical knowledge coupled with his mastery and cache of supporting documents strengthened Somalia's case at the International Court of Justice.
-He gave the much needed technical knowledge and nuances to the Somali delegation due to his years in the maritime field; his expert advice was instrumental to the case from the start since some of them had no idea where to begin.
-Kenya has delayed the case for a record 4 times and was a no show the last hearing at The Hague, the courts sitting.
-Engineer Salihi accompanied the Somali delegation in March 2021 headed by the deputy Prime Minister Mahdi Gullaid and said the following powerful prayer; “May Allah keep me alive to witness the court’s decision on the maritime case I put so much into it” sadly it wasn't to be.
-President Farmaajo led the nation in the final Janaza prayers for the national treasure; it was attended by the Prime Minister, Deputy Prime Minister and Minister for Religious Affairs among other top ranking leaders and Somalis from all walks of life.
-Somalia truly lost a figure that leaves a gap too hard to be filled.
+President Hassan Sheikh Mohamud, appointed him as his advisor on maritime affairs, a role that would persist under the following administration of President Mohamed Abdullahi Farmaajo.
+His topographical knowledge, and supporting documentation, strengthened Somalia's case at the International Court of Justice.
+Kenya had delayed the case four times and did not appear at the final hearing in The Hague.
+Engineer Salihi accompanied the Somali delegation in March 2021, headed by the deputy Prime Minister Mahdi Gulaid, and said the following prayer: “May Allah keep me alive to witness the court’s decision on the maritime case I put so much into it.”
+President Farmaajo led the final Janaza prayers, which were attended by the Prime Minister, Deputy Prime Minister, Minister for Religious Affairs, and other officials.